How to apply for state-owned housing in Monaco

 Visiting the allocated apartment

-During the visit, which will be the subject of a second letter stating the location of the apartment and the date of the appointment, you will be given a standard letter (three copies), so that you can indicate your acceptance, within eight days, or your refusal of the allocated apartment.
+During the visit, which will be the subject of a second letter stating the location of the apartment and the date of the appointment, you will be given a standard letter (three copies), so that you can indicate your acceptance, within 6 days, or your refusal of the allocated apartment.

 Stating your reply